what is a digital world?

 Somewhere with the tools, systems, and features that feel like extensions of your way of thinking and learning

-Spaces that can evolve with you — adding new features, restructuring, or completely transforming as your needs change
+Spaces that can evolve with you — simplifying, restructuring, or completely transforming as your needs change

 My ultimate goal being

-I like to imagine a softer, quieter, more intentional internet where our attention is not as fragmented — where we spend more time traveling between and engaging with thoughtfully crafted digital spaces, than we do scrolling or comparing or telling ourselves we aren’t enough
+I like to imagine a softer, quieter, more intentional internet where our attention is not as fragmented — where we spend more time traveling between and engaging with thoughtfully crafted digital spaces, than we do comparing and telling ourselves we aren’t enough

 Where visiting someone's digital world feels like being invited into their studio or creative sanctuary — a privilege and an intimate exchange